cpetig/tflite_micro_compiler/README.md

 kernel at run time.

 Limitations:
-- very limited set of supported operators (due to low number of entries in code generator), typically two to fifteen lines are needed to support a new operator
+- limited set of supported operators (due to low number of entries in code generator), typically two to fifteen lines are needed to support a new operator

 Building the code:
 - check out tensorflow master next to this project (in ../tensorflow)